What are AI Agents? How AI Augments Human Work to Increase Productivity

 On this page

 Have you ever dreamt of an extra pair of hands to tackle your piling workload?
 With AI agents stepping in, that dream is now a reality.
 They're here to automate repetitive tasks, solve complex problems, and help you make smarter, data-driven decisions.
-With the AI agent market expected to grow from $7.84 billion in 2025 to $52.62 billion by 2030, their presence in our daily work is only going to expand.
+With the AI agent market expected to grow from $7.84 billion in 2025 to $52.62 billion by 2030, and 86% of C-level decision-makers believing AI agents will be strategically important over the next two to three years, their presence in our daily work is only going to expand.

 In this article, we will cover what an AI agent is, how it works, and how it can enhance human skills, increasing productivity and efficiency.